-I was inspired by my uncle, who spent a large portion of his career working in finance for Unilever.
-He got to travel the world, earning good money, and I thought that is the life for me!
+I was inspired by my uncle who spent a large portion of his career working in finance for Unilever.
+He got to travel the world, earning good money, and I thought that looked like the life for me!

 About 12 years in total.
-I joined the ICI grad scheme, studying CIMA, and from there I joined Heinz and L’Oreal, before securing my first Director level role at Coke.
+I joined the ICI grad scheme, studying CIMA, and from there I joined Heinz and L’Oreal, before securing my first Director level role at Coca-Cola.

 The autonomy is key.
 You live and die by your own performance.
 If you do well, you get the credit.
 But if you do badly, well....let's just say you won't be employed for long!

 You can be the end location for a lot of work.
 Most issues/problems will need finance involvement at some point.
-Being the FD means you need to deal with these challenges on a daily basis.
+Being the Finance Director means you need to deal with these varied challenges on a daily basis.

 Commercial acumen is the most important skill.
 The role of a FD is far more commercial than it is technical.

 No. While it is possible to progress to FD level without having spent time in a controller or technical role, you run the risk of low credibility within your team.
 You need your financial accounting team to have confidence that you can guide them.